DsmithJ24/Mini_Project_1/README.md

 Daniel Smith
 Nickson Dos Santos

+(Submitted is a .txt version of the .go program used in the actual assignment)

 This project is our submission for the mini-project 1.
 The goal is to have a robot seek out a light source and move to it using a light sensor.
 Our code uses only one light sensor instead of two.
 A few functions such as the reading() and drive() were based on the test programs used in class.
 The propriety functions created are turn() and self_correct().
 Self_correct() has the robot turn to seek out the general direction of the light source.